0xCh1lly/HuskyDG_BootloopSaver/README.md

 ## About
 Protect your system from bootloop caused by Magisk modules.
 In case the data partition is encrypted and you cannot access `/data/adb/modules`, or you don't want to turn off **force encryption** to protect your private data.

-This module is not need if you can boot device into Safe Mode, just boot into Safe Mode and Magisk will disable all modules.
+- This module is not need if you can boot device into Safe Mode, just boot into Safe Mode and Magisk will disable all modules.

-This module is not need if you have unencrypted data partition, you can just disable module in `/data/adb/modules`.
+- This module is not need if you have unencrypted data partition, you can just disable module in `/data/adb/modules`.

-If you install module that directly modify system (mean doesn't go through magisk systemless approach) and cause bootloop, Bootloop Protector cannot help!!!
+- If you install module that directly modify system (mean doesn't go through magisk systemless approach) and cause bootloop, Bootloop Protector cannot help!!!

+- **Bootloop protector should only be used as a precaution**.
+Some module still can affect the system after it is disabled or removed.
+The only option is wiping all your data. **Please take care of what you are going to install**.

 ## Requirements
 - Magisk 20.4+ is installed